jhudsl/tidyversecourse/manuscript/prediction.md

 A variable can be described as normally distributed if:

-There is a strong tendency for data to take a central value - many of the observations are centered around the middle of the range deviations away from the central value are equally likely in both directions the frequency of these deviations away form the central value occurs at the same rate on either side of the central value.
+* There is a strong tendency for data to take a central value - many of the observations are centered around the middle of the range.
+* Deviations away from the central value are equally likely in both directions - the frequency of these deviations away form the central value occurs at the same rate on either side of the central value.

 Taking a look at the sleep_total variable within our example dataset, we see that the data are somewhat normal; however, they aren't entirely symmetric.